Found an Orphaned or Injured Baby Wild Animal?

 - Baby birds

-If featherless or nearly featherless baby birds have fallen from their nest but appear unharmed, put them back if you can do so without danger to yourself.
-Unlike deer and some other animals, birds will not abandon their young if a person touches them.
+If baby birds are clearly injured or in imminent danger, contact a licensed wildlife rehabilitator.
+But if featherless or nearly featherless baby birds have fallen from their nest but appear unharmed, put them back in the nest if you can do so without danger to yourself.
+(It’s a myth that birds will abandon their young if a person touches them.)

 - Baby rabbits

-A rabbit who is 4 inches long with open eyes and erect ears is independent from his mother and should be allowed to fend for himself.
+A rabbit who is 4 inches long, hops well and has open eyes and erect ears is independent from their mother and should be allowed to fend for themself.
 Uninjured baby rabbits in an intact nest should also be left alone.
-Mother rabbits only visit their dependent young a few times a day to avoid attracting predators.
+Although they might look abandoned because mom isn’t around, mother rabbits visit their dependent young only a few times a day to avoid attracting predators.

-- Avoid touching the babies, as foreign smells may cause the mother to abandon her young.
+- Avoid touching the babies, because foreign smells may cause the mother to abandon them young.

-- Make an “X” with sticks or yarn over the nest to assess if the mother is returning to nurse her young.
+- Use yarn or string to make a tic-tac-toe pattern over the nest to assess whether the mother is returning to nurse them young.
+Check back 24 hours later.

-- If the “X” is moved but the nest is still covered by the next day, the mother has returned to nurse the babies.
+- If the yarn or string was moved aside but the nest is still covered with fur, grass or leaves, the mother has returned to nurse them babies.

 - If the “X” remains undisturbed for 24 hours, contact a licensed wildlife rehabilitator.